Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-cholesky.rst

 Constraints
 -----------
-Input matrix data must be written in a column-major fashion, and the matrix is assumed to be Hermetian positive-definite.
-The cholesky operation is susceptible to catastrophic cancellation, and thus it is encouraged to ensure your matrix is well-conditioned.
+Input matrix data must be written in a column-major fashion, and the matrix is assumed to be Hermitian positive-definite.
+The Cholesky operation is susceptible to catastrophic cancellation; therefore, it is recommended to ensure your matrix is well-conditioned.
-Data is operated on in ``vecSampleNum`` * ``vecSampleNum`` chunks, and thus only chunks along and below the diagonal are operated on.
+Data is operated on in :ref:`vecSampleNum` * :ref:`vecSampleNum` chunks, and thus only chunks along and below the diagonal are operated on.
 Upper matrix data is assumed to be zero, thus chunks in the upper-triangular output are undefined.
-In a single-tile implementation, ``TP_DIM`` must be a multiple of ``vecSampleNum``.
-In multi-tile implementations, ``TP_DIM`` / ``TP_GRID_DIM`` must be a multiple of ``vecSampleNum``.
+In a single-tile implementation, ``TP_DIM`` must be a multiple of :ref:`vecSampleNum`.
+In multi-tile implementations, ``TP_DIM`` / ``TP_GRID_DIM`` must be a multiple of :ref:`vecSampleNum`.

 Code Example